 Mary Townsend Mason, The Afternoon Boat

-Located on Monhegan Island, Maine, the artist’s daughter, Polly, reclines in a hammock as a second girl seated on the railing of a porch overlooking the sea sits reading.
-The scene lit in brilliant sunlight.
+Located on Monhegan Island, Maine, the artist’s daughter Polly reclines in a hammock as a second girl seated on the railing of a porch overlooking the sea sits reading.
+The scene is lit in brilliant sunlight.
 A small steamboat passes along the right.
 Another island rests further off in the distance, as the leftmost area behind the figures is obscured by trees leading down to a rocky coast.

 Ever popular among artists, especially within the 19th century, impressionists such as Mary Butler and Constance Cochrane were attracted to the coastal and cliffside views of Monhegan.
-The island also boasted an art colony which included the likes of Robert Henri, George Bellows and Edward Hopper.
+The island also boasted an art colony that included the likes of Robert Henri, George Bellows, and Edward Hopper.
 A substantial artist community still exists there today.